jagho-jcs/jagho-digital-transformation-project/terraform/repositories/README.md

-# GitOps: The Future of Infrastructure Autoamtion
+# GitOps: The Future of Infrastructure Automation

 With the demands made on today's infrastructure, it's crucial for organizations to implement infrastructure automation that is repeatable, traceable, and less prone to human error.
 GitOps takes DevOps best practices used for application development, such as version control, collaboration, compliance, and CI/CD, and applies them to modern infrastructure automation.